 It is a great feeling to pay off a debt.
 However, we often forget about the life insurance policies that list the bank as the third party beneficiary.
-The beneficiary cannot be changed until a bank officer completes the notarized release form provided by the insurance company.
-Obtain this release as soon as possible after the loan payoff.
-Waiting longer than a few months from the debt payoff could prolong obtaining the signature because the loan file may be sent to an offsite storage and need to be ordered back in.
+Unless the bank completes a release form provided by the insurance company, the beneficiary cannot be changed.
+The form will require a notarized signature of a bank officer.
+Waiting longer than a few months from the debt payoff could prolong obtaining the signature.
+After a period of time, the loan file may be sent to an offsite storage and need to be ordered back in.
 Failure to obtain the release could cause added grief to a surviving spouse or beneficiary.